| The following is the complete

 of adrenal disease, it simply cannot be the part of what is going

 on because of the unpredictable nature of the disease.
+Now, assuming adrenal disease is only a genetic

 problem, then it should follow some pattern of heritability, which